Performance Dashboard – 2023/24 Outturn

 • Status: Data Only

-• Commentary: There were 1,153 telecare service users as at end Q3 2023/24.
+• Commentary: There were 1,150 Mole Valley Life telecare service users as at end Q4 2023/24.
+There has been a steady improvement in the referrals from system partners and we continue to develop pathways for easy access into the service.
+Overall, Mole Valley Technology Enabled Care customers across all our partners now stand at 5,111, which is an increase of 15%.
 Please see the Performance Indicators Report on the Performance page for further information on this PI.

 Number of community transport journeys